-&lt;sup>19 This applies regardless of the nature of goods and services purchased with the flexible benefits budget and even if you have obtained from your employee the receipt or invoice for the purchase.
+&lt;sup>21 This applies regardless of the nature of goods and services purchased with the flexible benefits budget and even if you have obtained from your employee the receipt or invoice for the purchase.

-&lt;sup>20 You are allowed to claim input tax in full for gifts to celebrate the birth of your employee's child (these include gifts for the child as well as the mother), your employee's wedding and the bereavement of your employee or his/her immediate family members even though these gifts
+&lt;sup>22 You are allowed to claim input tax in full for gifts to celebrate the birth of your employee's child (these include gifts for the child as well as the mother), your employee's wedding and the bereavement of your employee or his/her immediate family members even though these gifts benefit both your employee and his/her immediate family members.
+Immediate family members comprise spouse, children, parents and parents-in-law, grandparents, great grandparents and siblings.

-- To enjoy the concession, the gifts must be intended for your employee and not his/her family members; - (ii) Gifts for festive season such as Chinese New Year, Hari Raya, Deepavali and Christmas; - 7.25 If input tax has been allowed on the gift, you are required to account for output tax if the cost of each gift to your employee is more than \$200.
+7.25 If input tax has been allowed on the gift, you are required to account for output tax if the cost of each gift to your employee is more than \$200.